solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 ----------

-The general trends we see for 6x6 blocks are very similar to the 4x4 blocks, although the relative speed ups are larger, and the relative slow downs are larger.
+The general trends we see for 6x6 blocks are very similar to the 4x4 blocks, although the relative speed ups are larger, and the relative quality drops are larger.

 ![asctenc 2.5 vs 1.7 6x6 blocks]({{ "../../../assets/images/astcispc2/05-2.5-vs-1.7-6x6.png" | relative_url }}){:.center-image}

 ![asctenc 2.5 vs 1.7 6x6 blocks]({{ "../../../assets/images/astcispc2/06-2.5-vs-1.7-zoom-6x6.png" | relative_url }}){:.center-image}

-For the most heavily used modes we see larger relative speedups than we saw with the 4x4 blocks, but we also see larger PSNR losses.
+For the most heavily used modes we see speedups of up to 15x, but we also see larger PSNR losses.
 The losses for `-thorough`, `-medium`, all approximately double to an average of 0.1dB and 0.2dB respectively.

 ![asctenc 2.5 vs 1.7 4x4 blocks]({{ "../../../assets/images/astcispc2/07-2.5-vs-1.7-rel-6x6.png" | relative_url }}){:.center-image}

 Here you can also see the impact of a policy to make `-fastest` as fast as possible.
-This mode is designed to give the fastest possible absolute performance, suitable for rapid prototyping and content roughing out, and was not trying to preserve image quality compared to the 1.7 series.
+This mode is deliberately designed to give the fastest possible absolute performance, suitable for rapid prototyping and content roughing out, and was not trying to preserve image quality compared to the 1.7 series.
 We therefore see some significant quality drop off here.

 astcenc 2.5 vs ISPC TexComp
 ===========================